Substance Abuse Resources in Lowell Drug Rehab, Alcohol Rehab & Detox

 Lowell Drug & Alcohol Rehab, Detox & Treatment Resources

-Lowell is an idyllic New England town situated on the banks of the Merrimack River, which boasts former residents such as Jack Kerouac, James McNeill Whistler and Bette Davis.
+Lowell is an idyllic New England town situated on the banks of the Merrimack River, which boasts former residents such as Jack Kerouac, James McNeill Whistler, and Bette Davis.
 Its historic brick buildings and abundance of greenery offer stunning scenery throughout the year.
-It has an excellent choice of schools, libraries, museums, parks, recreational facilities and cultural venues, which makes it a wonderful place to live and provides plenty of things to do.
-Incomes in Middlesex County are higher than the state and national average, and the area has plenty of employment opportunities.
+It has an excellent choice of schools, libraries, museums, parks, recreational facilities, and cultural venues, which makes it a wonderful place to live.
+Many residents enjoy the finer things in life here because incomes in Middlesex County are higher than the state and national average, and the area has plenty of employment opportunities.

-But despite all of these positive statistics, there is a darker side to Lowell.
+But despite these positive statistics, there is a darker side to Lowell.
 Opioid-related deaths in the city have increased by sevenfold over the past few years.
-Overdose deaths in Massachusetts went up by over 35 percent between 2014 and 2015, which is one of the biggest increases in the entire country.
+Overdose deaths in Massachusetts went up by over 35 percent between 2014 and 2015, making it one of the biggest increases in the entire country.

-Still, there is hope behind all of these scary numbers.
-Substance use disorder is a recognized illness, which means that physical and mental health professionals can treat it, just like they would another disease.
+Still, there is hope behind these scary numbers.
+Substance use disorder is a recognized illness, which means that physical and mental health professionals can treat it.
 If you are struggling with alcohol or drug abuse, you don’t have to continue suffering.
 There is an excellent choice of Lowell drug treatment facilities to help you combat your substance misuse at its source and transition into a healthier lifestyle.

 You’re not alone in this struggle.

 Alcohol & Drug Rehab Centers in Lowell, Massachusetts